Turbo-BrainVoyager v4.0

 - Design matrices, contrasts and other relevant statistical data are created automatically from a defined protocol.

-- Special routines for full-fledged incremental statistical data analysis (recursive least squares GLM) of block- and event-related designs.
+- Robust incremental GLM statistical data analysis of block- and event-related designs with multiple conditions.

 - Optimized routines for multi-voxel pattern classification (MVPC) using support vector machines (SVMs).